wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-with-stages-and-jobs.md

 ---

 Last, but not least, here is the complete sample code for the pipeline we experimented with.
+Enjoy!

 ```
 stages: